Bushwallyta271828/ClassifierNet/README.md

     Computing phase: detect the exoplanets in the data.
         For every position until the end:
-            run the master classifier on the data from that point to some fixed distance ahead
+            run the master classifier on the data from that point to some fixed distance ahead (Vaguely, partition the data up into "similarly classified" blocks) For every block:
+            If there are any exoplanets found, remember the stars they belong to.

+The parts of this diagram that have "(Vaguely, ...)" are incomplete.
+The in-code documentation is currently slim, as the code is changing faster than I have time to correct the descriptions that go along with it.
+Eventually, I plan to have documentation on par with the quality provided in v1.0 of the program.
+Still, I ought to mention the theoretical functions of each subdirectory:

+    BuildNets - Perform the instructions under "For a good number of different neural networks:"
+    Common - A collection of scripts common to more than one subdirectory.
+    Detect - Perform the computations under the computing phase.
+    UseNets - create and use the "master classifier"

+A more detailed description will be present in the documentation.
+This will get better toward the finished product / v2.0.